 Another aspect to look into is the marketing part of the probate sale.
 If the executor lists the house for sale, it doesn't mean that a buyer will take interest right away unless an expert realtor is hired or the property is sold to an investor.

-Typically, it could take months or even years before a buyer comes forward, depending on the state of the property, the asking price, and the real estate market in Colorado.
+Typically, it could take months or even years before a buyer comes forward, depending on the state of the property, the asking price, and the real estate market in the Colorado area.

-What if the Probate Property in Colorado Needs Repairs?
+What if the Probate Property Needs Repairs Colorado?

 In cases where the relatives do not agree to pay for the repairs or cannot afford them, the executor could find a company that buys houses for cash instead of a real estate agent because cash buying companies do not require repairs of cleaning before the probate sale.

-You could also list the house as a distressed property.
-However, you can save on the real estate agent fee by seeking out cash buyers directly in Colorado.
+You could also list the house as a Colorado distressed property.
+However, you can save on the real estate agent fee by seeking out cash buyers directly.

 Final Thoughts: Selling a Probate Property Colorado

-Generally, in selling a house or any property going through probate in Colorado, you should prepare both emotionally and financially.
+Generally, in selling a Colorado house or any property going through probate, you should prepare both emotionally and financially.
 It would test your patience since the process is arduous and will also challenge your financial capabilities due to expensive probate fees.

 It's best to seek the help of an attorney if you really need legal advice on the nuances of probate law.
 Moreover, there are also specialized agents that can help you get started in selling a probate house.